Baldwin90/chess_in_person/README.md

 ## Implementation

 Each type of `Piece` keeps track of its position on the `Board`, whose state is represented by an 8 row by 8 column matrix.
-A piece can generate it's potential moves at any given moment and likewise a color can determine all it's potential moves by summing up all the potential moves of it's pieces.
+A piece can generate its potential moves at any given moment and likewise a color can determine all its potential moves by summing up all the potential moves of its pieces.

 Excluding Enpassant and Castling, when a move is attempted the board first checks that the move is valid before actually committing the move: